 An ad hoc committee will review the nominations following the spring deadlines and recommend recipient(s) to the Graduate Dean.

-The new Graduate Dean's Distinguished Thesis Prize allow us to recognize and reward outstanding performance by our thesis-based master’s students.
+The Graduate Dean's Distinguished Thesis Prize allows us to recognize and reward outstanding performance by our thesis-based master’s students.
 The prize may be given to one student each year in each of the following three academic areas:

 Each prize consists of $500 and an inscribed certificate.
 Prizes will be awarded at a public occasion where both the recipients and the departments will be honored.